Henry Francis PELHAM (1846–1907)

 Pelham’s wealth at death was £15,332 6s.
 8d.
 His friends founded in his memory a Pelham studentship for Oxford men or women at the British School at Rome.

 At the time of the 1911 census Mrs Laura Pelham, a widow of 59, was living with her mother Mrs Catherine Buxton (97) and her nephew Noel Edward Buxton (a Member of Parliament) at Colne House in Cromer.
 They were looked after by nine servants and a secretary, and Janet Isabel Vernon Harcourt, a schoolmistress from Oxford, was paying a visit.
-After the death of her mother later that year, Mrs Pelham evidently returned to Oxford.
+After the death of her mother later that year, Mrs Pelham evidently returned to her former home in Oxford, and she died there in 1918:

 † Laura Priscilla Pelham died on 2 November 1918 at the age of 66 at 20 Bradmore Road and was buried at St Sepulchre’s Cemetery on 6 November (burial recorded in the parish register of St Giles’s Church.